EMF Testing, RF Interference, EMI/EMC Diagnostics

 • Assess a property to develop solutions for the health and safety of its occupants.

-• Assess the environment for remediating electromagnetic interference causing electronic malfunction.
+• Assess the environment to remediate electromagnetic interference causing electronic malfunctions.

 • Assess property to design shielding or other mitigation solutions.